Anne Boleyn Letters

-Here is the letter that Anne Boleyn wrote to Henry VIII from the Tower of London, after her arrest.
-It was found in Thomas Cromwell’s belongings which probably means that it never made it into the hands of the King:-
+Here is the letter that some people believe that Anne Boleyn wrote to Henry VIII from the Tower of London, after her arrest.
+It is said to have been found in Thomas Cromwell’s belongings which probably means that it never made it into the hands of the King:-

 ” Sir, your Grace’s displeasure, and my Imprisonment are Things so strange unto me, as what to Write, or what to Excuse, I am altogether ignorant; whereas you sent unto me (willing me to confess a Truth, and so obtain your Favour) by such a one, whom you know to be my ancient and professed Enemy; I no sooner received the Message by him, than I rightly conceived your Meaning; and if, as you say, confessing Truth indeed may procure my safety, I shall with all Willingness and Duty perform your Command.

 But let not your Grace ever imagine that your poor Wife will ever be brought to acknowledge a Fault, where not so much as Thought thereof proceeded.
 And to speak a truth, never Prince had Wife more Loyal in all Duty, and in all true Affection, than you have found in Anne Boleyn, with which Name and Place could willingly have contented my self, as if God, and your Grace’s Pleasure had been so pleased.
 Neither did I at any time so far forge my self in my Exaltation, or received Queenship, but that I always looked for such an Alteration as now I find; for the ground of my preferment being on no surer Foundation than your Grace’s Fancy, the least Alteration, I knew, was fit and sufficient to draw that Fancy to some other subject.